z619850002/CVIDS/README.md

 ## ceres-solver
 We use [ceres](http://www.ceres-solver.org/) library to perform non-linear optimizations.

+# 2. Tested data
+Tested data can be found in https://pan.baidu.com/s/1L0krS1lXO4hmUnO8MXqFwQ, Extraction code: ear2

-# 2. Building the project
+# 3. Building the project
 Just prepare the ros workspace and clone CVIDS to the src directory of the workspace.
 Then use "catkin_make" to build the project.
+After the compilation， use roslaunch server_pose_graph collaborative.launch to activate the pipeline.